MHaringa/insurancerating/README.md

 ### Rating models

-Models are estimated using standard GLMs:
+Models are estimated using widely used GLM specifications:

 - Poisson for frequency
 - Gamma for severity